How far should you sight in a 223? This is a popular question for many people.

 7 yard - Best For CQB

-A tight 5″ shot group [25 - 300 yrd]
+- A average tight 5" shot group [25 - 300 yrd]

-The 50 yard zero is much tighter than the 36 yard zero for targets sitting from 25 to 250 yards, but there is about a 4″ drop from 250 to 300 yards.
+- The 50 yard zero is much tighter than the 36 yard zero for targets sitting from 25 to 250 yards, but there is about a 4" drop from 250 to 300 yards.

-Total, it's about a 12″ spread from 25 to 300 yrds.
+Total, it's about a 12" spread from 25 to 300 yrds.

 Generally speaking, with a 100 yard zero, the shooter can place a 1 or 2 MOA size reticle on the center mass of a human size target and expect an effective hit.

-Requires holding low for anything between [25 - 150]
+- Requires holding low for anything between [25 - 150]

-Anytime when you’re shooting in between 50 and 200 yards, the shooter has to hold the reticle lower than the expected point of impact about 3 - 4 inches.
+- The shooter has to hold the reticle lower than the expected point of impact about 3 - 4 inches.

-This zero might sound great for point of aim and point of impact at 200 yards, but it's a pain in the butt when engaging targets at other distances.
+- This zero might sound great for point of aim and point of impact at 200 yards, but it's a pain in the butt when engaging targets at other distances.